✩ Anyone may join; you don't need to ask permission! ✩

 - Diverse characters make roleplays more interesting!
 Mix up the character variety.
 Read other bios before writing your own.
 Don't copy a bio, though!

-- Give characters actual families, don't make orphans!
+- Give characters actual families, don't make orphans all the time!

 - Use different races, color ranks, maybe simpler names (like Max).

 - Choose familiars that aren't overused (like wolves).

 - Add unique features like chewed nails, eyesight failure, or having stuffed animals at age 14.